efeslab/ER/artifact/README.txt

 * List of claims from the paper supported by this artifact

 1. At the end of Introduction: Shepherded Symbolic Execution plus Key Data Value Selection can overcome solver bottlenecks.
-  Supported by ER can reproduce the failure with control-flow and selected data value.
+  ER can reproduce the failure with control-flow and selected data value.
 However, simply running KLEE, even with full control-flow trace but without data values, cannot reproduce the same failure.
   To compare ER with KLEE+control-flow trace, you need to disable the solver timeout detection so that you can symbolically replay the first iteration (which does not record data values) as long as possible.
   ```bash
   make replay.1.klee-out ENABLETIMEOUT=0